zpeters/ok/README.md

 # TODO
-- review error handling (thiserror, eyre)
+- updates for rust 2021
-- doc
+- update to clap v3